iMakedonsky/drf-autodocs/README.md

 In addition to [drf-docs](https://github.com/manosim/django-rest-framework-docs) features provides:

  * optional response fields(if input is different from output)
+ * functional view input/output documentation
  * tree-like structure
  * preserves formatting(spaces & new lines) in docstrings
  * markdown in docstrings
  * choice field options
- * specify MethodField output type for docs
+ * fields' help_text (to specify SerializerMethodField output, for example)
- * specify if field is read_only or required
+ * read_only/required rendering

 What isn't supported yet:

+ * viewsets
  * possibility to try in browser
  * permission listing
  * tokens